blazej-bucha/sgfm-qnpkj/data/sample-outputs/readme.txt

     "Truncation_coefficients_Q22_near.mat",
     "Truncation_coefficients_Q22_far.mat", and

-were created by running the test examples in "qnpkj_radial_derivatives_mp" and "qnpkj_horizontal_derivatives_mp".
+were created by running the test example in "qnpkj_horizontal_derivatives_mp".